-One evening he meets a former Bosnian solider Emil Kovac (John Travolta) while the later helped Ford in repairing his van.
+One evening he meets a former Bosnian soldier Emil Kovac (John Travolta) while the latter helped Ford in repairing his van.
 From there, the two men develop a friendly acquaintance.
 Kovac, however, reveals his true identity by attacking Ford during a game hunting session.

 The silliest part of Killing Season is that director Mark Steven Johnson did not try to go beyond the script and the stupid screenplay in creating something that could have been a director’s film.

-There is few more possibility which could have made it a good film that includes exploring a little more on the Serbian-Bosnian conflict before developing the screen characters or going by the script in hand, yet explaining more on the philosophical aspects of any war.
+There is a few more possibility that could have made it a good film, including exploring a little more on the Serbian-Bosnian conflict before developing the screen characters or going by the script at hand, yet explaining more on the philosophical aspects of any war.

-After watching this, you will only wonder why De Niro and Travolta agrees to do the film in the first place, when they know that there is nothing much to offer and they both are coming together for the first time on screen.
+After watching this, you will only wonder why De Niro and Travolta agree to do the film in the first place when they know that there is nothing much to offer and they both are coming together for the first time on screen.

 Starring: Robert De Niro, John Travolta, Milo Ventimiglia